Board of Directors

 Pastor Kevin Kingsley kotei Nikoi

-Mr. Kevin Kingley Kotei Nikoi is a social entrepreneur and Minister of the gospel.
-He is a marketing and communication professional and a Pastor/Teacher by calling.
+Pastor Kevin Kingley Kotei Nikoi is a social entrepreneur and Minister of the Gospel.
+He is a marketing and communication professional an(da Pastor/Teacher by calling.

-Currently, he serves as a director to the Victory International Group and as the Chief Executive of Choyce Wellness Soltuions, a health food store.
+Currently, he serves as a Director of the Victory International Group and as the Chief Executive of Choyce Wellness Soltuions, a health food store.